siutanwong/Scrape_Doctor_Profile_Data/README.md

 driver.close()
 ```
 ####Conclusion
 That's all!
-Run the script on your computer and go get yourself a cup of coffee:coffee:By the time you come back, the data will be ready for you in a csv file!:octocat:
+Run the script on your computer and go get yourself a cup of coffee :coffee:
+By the time you come back, the data will be ready for you in a csv file! :octocat:

 ####Contact
 If you have questions regarding the script or scraping in general, feel free to shoot me an email at wongsiutan@gmail.com